VonHeikemen/lsp-zero-docs/content/v4.x/language-server-configuration.md

 })
 ```

-If you use `mason-lspconfig` handlers to manage the setup of your language servers then you will need to add a custom handler.
+If you use `mason-lspconfig (v1.32.0)` handlers to manage the setup of your language servers then you will need to add a custom handler.
 Here is an example.

 ```lua{10-17}
 require('mason-lspconfig').setup({